alexandergerber/courses-tsa/chapter3.md

 where $d = 2q +1$.

 If the `frequency` attribute
-of the time series is set correctly the function `decompose(y)` automatically decides which of the 2 version should be used.
+of the time series is set correctly the function `decompose(y)` automatically decides which of the 2 versions should be used.
 The trend estimate can be extracted by `decompose(y)$trend`.

 `@instructions`